damikun/trouble-training/Doc/Identity.md

 **Duende identity server** is framework which implements `OpenId Connect` and `OAuth2` protocols under the `.NetCore` enviroment.
 It also provides aditional tooling as BFF pattern integration or softly prepared UI interface that you can rewrite to your needs.

 > &#10240;
->Duende identity server is licensed version of previous *IdentityServer v4* that was by authors moved under new company *Duende* with [corresponding licensing](https://duendesoftware.com/products/isv).
+>Duende identity server is licensed version of previous `IdentityServer v4` that was by authors moved under new company *Duende* with [corresponding licensing](https://duendesoftware.com/products/isv) now, often referred as `IdentityServer v5`.
 >
 >**It is not free** for production **only for development and testing**!
 > &#10240;

+If you are a commercial entity, you should probably pay for security.
+Also, there is an official commitment from Microsoft to keep Duende Identityserver as part of the official templates for .Net6, since it is still open source and the framework does a good job. [.Net6 Authentication Servers](https://devblogs.microsoft.com/aspnet/asp-net-core-6-and-authentication-servers/)

+If you want to understand specific reasons why a license should be granted, you can [read this article](https://leastprivilege.com/2020/10/01/the-future-of-identityserver/).

+#### Alternatives

+I think it's fair to say that there is at least one alternative for the .Net environment:

+[Openiddict](https://github.com/openiddict/openiddict-core) is a low-level library that can help you process OpenId and Oauth requests.
+You can use it to create your own Identity Server, but unlike duende Identityservr, it will not give you a running solution.

+> &#10240;
+> **NOTE:** OpenIddict is not a solution but a framework that requires writing custom code
+> &#10240;

+#### Demo architecture

 This is identity flow architecture for this demo: